Los Angeles Almanac Logo

 Inside Fosselman's Ice Cream Co. store in Alhambra.
 Los Angeles Almanac Photo.

 In 2019, Fosselman’s Ice Cream Co. celebrated 100 years in business.
-It was also announced in 2019 that brother Michael Fosselman and wife Katy would open a new store in Glendora at 180 North Glendora Avenue.
-Projected to open in September 2019, the new store would simply be named The Ice Cream Shop (minus the Fosselman name, allowing brother Michael to operate independently of the brand).
-The new store, however, would still feature traditional Fosselman’s ice cream as well as its own new products.
+That same year, brother Michael Fosselman and wife Katy opened a new store in Glendora at 180 North Glendora Avenue.
+The new store was simply named The Ice Cream Shop (minus the Fosselman name, allowing brother Michael to operate independently of the brand).
+The new independent store still featured traditional Fosselman’s ice cream, as well as its own new products.

 Fosselman’s Ice Cream Co.